Vitalis Outsourcing Master Service Agreement

 7.1.
 Governing Law: This Agreement shall be governed by and construed in accordance with the laws of the State of Georgia, without regard to its conflict of law principles.

 7.2.
-Dispute Resolution: Any dispute arising out of or related to this Agreement shall be resolved through binding arbitration in [Insert Location] in accordance with the rules of the American Arbitration Association (AAA).
-The arbitrator's decision shall be final and binding, and judgment may be entered in any court of competent jurisdiction.
+Dispute Resolution and Arbitration Location: Any dispute arising out of or related to this Agreement shall be resolved through binding arbitration in Savannah, Georgia, under the rules of the American Arbitration Association (AAA), unless the Parties agree otherwise in writing.
+The arbitrator’s decision shall be final and binding, and judgment may be entered in any court of competent jurisdiction.

 [SIGNATURE PAGE FOLLOWS]